Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Oil TypeNormalSevere Service

-High-mileage synthetic8,000–12,000 kmshorter if consuming oil
+High-mileage synthetic5,000–7,000 milesshorter if consuming oil

 Always follow your manufacturer's specified interval as the maximum, regardless of bottle claims — full breakdown in oil change intervals.

-Cost-Per-Kilometre: The Number That Matters
+Cost-Per-Mile: The Number That Matters

-Oil TypeCost (4 L)IntervalPer 1,000 km
+Oil TypeCost (4 qt)IntervalPer 1,000 miles

-The per-kilometre gap between conventional and full synthetic is much smaller than the per-bottle price suggests.
+The per-mile gap between conventional and full synthetic is much smaller than the per-bottle price suggests.
 Factor in that synthetic runs cleaner and keeps the engine in better condition, and it's hard to argue against it in most modern cars.

 The Short Version

 Conventional if your car is older (pre-2000), non-turbo, the manual specifies it, and you change it on the shorter schedule.
 Synthetic blend if you want better than conventional at a lower price than full synthetic — light trucks, moderate towing.
 Full synthetic if your car is from the last 10–15 years, turbocharged, driven hard, in temperature extremes, or you want extended intervals.
-High-mileage synthetic if your car has 120,000 km+ and shows consumption or minor seep.
+High-mileage synthetic if your car has 75,000 miles+ and shows consumption or minor seep.
 Pair your choice with the right grade from what oil does my car need, and the full service is in the oil change hub.

 // Straight Answers